3. basic parser

 fn expression(bp: i8) -> Expression { let nod_function = current_nod(); let mut current_expression = nod_function(); while current_bp() > bp{ let led_function = current_led(); current_expression = led_function(current_expression, current_bp()); }

-current_expression}Your job is to make it work with the functions that we have implemented.
+current_expression}Your job is to make it work with the functions, that we have already implemented.

 ⚠️ Implementation